-In FY 2020-21, the County allocated ESG funding to the County's Health Care Agency through an MOU to fund City Net to operate the emergency shelter, rapid re-housing program and HMIS for persons either at-risk of, or experiencing homelessness.
-A total of \$133,998 was expended in

-Federal ESG funds.
+In FY 2021-22, the County allocated ESG funding to the County's Health Care Agency through an MOU to fund City Net to operate the emergency shelter, rapid re-housing program and HMIS for persons either at-risk of, or experiencing homelessness.
+A total of \$5,989,067 was expended in Federal ESG funds and ESG-CV funds.